Inverting Non-Injective Functions with Twin Neural Network Regression: Prior Work

 While non-injective function inversion is a very common problem, providing comprehensive solutions is still an ongoing research agenda.
 Specialized solutions are common in the field of inverse kinematics~\cite{Jack1993,https://doi.org/10.48550/arxiv.2205.10837}.
 There have been several proposals that address this problem in a general context with machine learning.
 Neural networks can be employed to regularize these problems to select specific solutions and to stabilize the inversion process~\cite{Haltmeier2023,Schwab2019}.
-NETT replaces hand-crafted regularizers with trained neural networks \cite{Li2020}.
+NETT replaces hand-crafted regularizers with trained neural networks~\cite{Li2020}.

-Among the most popular methods for function inversion are invertible neural networks and normalizing flows\cite{https://doi.org/10.48550/arxiv.1808.04730,https://doi.org/10.48550/arxiv.1605.08803}.
-Further, mixture density networks explicitly model multimodal inverse mappings \cite{bishop1994mixture,https://doi.org/10.48550/arxiv.2303.15244}.
+Among the most popular methods for function inversion are invertible neural networks and normalizing flows~\cite{https://doi.org/10.48550/arxiv.1808.04730,https://doi.org/10.48550/arxiv.1605.08803}.
+Further, mixture density networks explicitly model multimodal inverse mappings~\cite{bishop1994mixture,https://doi.org/10.48550/arxiv.2303.15244} by predicting parameters of a Gaussian mixture model conditioned on the input.
 Since all of these methods are probabilistic, the most reasonable baseline for a general deterministic function inversion is provided by a simple lookup table.
-This lookup based inversion can be implemented analogously to the k-nearest neighbors (kNN) algorithm\cite{Cover1967,Fix1989}.
+This lookup based inversion can be implemented analogously to the k-nearest neighbors (kNN) algorithm~\cite{Cover1967,Fix1989}.